LucaMalavolta/PyORBIT/docs/running_pyorbit/parameter_defaults.md

 offset_1      id:  14  s:Linear      b:[  -4000.0000,   -3000.0000]   p:Uniform   []
 ```

-To apply the same boundaries:
+You can apply the same boundaries to all the jitter/offset parameters of a dataset by removing the numerical subscript:

 ```{code-block} yaml
 :lineno-start: 8